nmvarinder/code-swipe/chapters.md

  - validate data in signup api
  - install bcrypt package lib
  - create password using bcrypt.hash & save the user as encrypted password into the db

+ - create login api
+ - compare password and throw error if email or password is invalid